 According to the information available to CPR, the SEF does not have a list of safe countries of origin as a matter of administrative guidance and the concept is not used in practice as a ground for channelling asylum applications into an accelerated procedure.
-The SEF was unable to provide statistics on breakdown of rejection decisions based on the concept of "safe country of origin" by nationality.
+According to SEF, in 2018 there were no rejection decisions based on the concept of "safe country of origin".